reproducing-research-projects/BugsInPy/report/meat.md

 \label{tab:reproduction-time}
 \begin{tabular}{lrr}
 \toprule
-Project & Running Time (minutes) & Container \\
+Project & Running Time (minutes) \\
 \midrule
-pandas & 963 & /bugsinpy-pandas-1 \\
+pandas       & 963 \\
-luigi & 510 & /bugsinpy-luigi-1 \\
+luigi        & 510 \\
-scrapy & 268 & /bugsinpy-scrapy-1 \\
+scrapy       & 268 \\
-keras & 230 & /bugsinpy-keras-1 \\
+keras        & 230 \\
-black & 214 & /bugsinpy-black-1 \\
+black        & 214 \\
-fastapi & 197 & /bugsinpy-fastapi-1 \\
+fastapi      & 197 \\
-thefuck & 195 & /bugsinpy-thefuck-1 \\
+thefuck      & 195 \\
-sanic & 136 & /bugsinpy-sanic-1 \\
+sanic        & 136 \\
-spacy & 131 & /bugsinpy-spacy-1 \\
+spacy        & 131 \\
-ansible & 80 & /bugsinpy-ansible-1 \\
+ansible      & 80  \\
-tqdm & 36 & /bugsinpy-tqdm-1 \\
+tqdm         & 36  \\
-youtube-dl & 59 & /bugsinpy-youtube-dl-1 \\
+youtube-dl   & 59  \\
-cookiecutter & 40 & /bugsinpy-cookiecutter-1 \\
+cookiecutter & 40  \\
-httpie & 39 & /bugsinpy-httpie-1 \\
+httpie       & 39  \\
-matplotlib & 26 & /bugsinpy-matplotlib-1 \\
+matplotlib   & 26  \\
-tornado & 14 & /bugsinpy-tornado-1 \\
+tornado      & 14  \\
-pysnooper & 5 & /bugsinpy-pysnooper-1 \\
+pysnooper    & 5   \\
 \bottomrule
 \end{tabular}
 \end{table}

-The projects are sorted based on their running time in descending order, with the project "pandas" having the highest running time of 963 minutes, followed by "luigi," "scrapy," and so on.

 The running time to reproduce the bugs varies across different projects in the BugsInPy dataset.
 The reproduction process was conducted on a virtual machine (VM) with 8GB of RAM, 4 x86 cores, and 100GB of free disk space.
 The time taken for bug reproduction depends on various factors, including the complexity of the codebase, the number of bugs in the project, and the specific characteristics of each bug.

 Additionally, it is noteworthy that the "pandas" project has the most bugs registered in the dataset, with a total of 169 bugs out of the 501 bugs analyzed.
 The reproduction of bugs in the "pandas" project required a relatively longer running time, taking approximately 963 minutes.
 The extended time may be attributed to factors such as the complexity of the codebase, the number of bugs present in the project, and the specific characteristics of the bugs encountered during the reproduction process.

-Please note that the provided running times are specific to the reproduction process on the given VM configuration, which had 8GB of RAM, 4 cores, and 100GB of free disk space.
-Reproduction times can vary depending on hardware resources, system configurations, and other environmental factors.

 The inclusion of Python version information in the bug dataset is crucial for ensuring the reproducibility of tests executed for bug detection and fixing.
 When developers encounter a bug, having access to the specific Python version used during its occurrence enables them to reproduce the bug in a controlled environment.
+Often, packages required by the software environment are only installable in a specific version of Python.

 \begin{table}[htbp]
 \centering